 I am pleased that the Government has introduced the Nationality and Borders Bill, which is the cornerstone of the New Plan for Immigration.
 This Bill introduced fundamental reforms so that those who enter the UK illegally will find it harder to stay.
 I will closely monitor its progress through Parliament.

-‘Record Numbers’ Crossing the Channel: Collaboration with France is clearly essential and I do welcome the fact that the French authorities are stopping boats from coming to the UK.
+I understand your concerns regarding the number of migrants crossing the channel.
+Collaboration with France is clearly essential and I do welcome the fact that the French authorities are stopping boats from coming to the UK.
 However, the numbers crossing are still unacceptable and therefore I will continue to push the Government to ensure that both UK and French authorities take action on all fronts.

-The decision in November last year to increase police patrols on French beaches has made a difference.
-The move has prevented 8,000 people and 500 boats crossing the Channel, and so far this year, the French have prevented twice as many crossings as in 2020.
+Increasing numbers of French law enforcement officers, supported by UK funding, are patrolling beaches is making a difference and preventing more and more crossing attempts.
+I was encouraged to hear that nearly 10,000 crossing attempts have been prevented so far this year.
 However, clearly there is more to do given the increasing numbers attempting to cross the Channel illegally, partly as a result of the success in closing down other illegal routes.
 As you may be aware, a new agreement has been reached between the UK and France to tackle this issue.
 I particularly welcome the doubling of French police officers patrolling French beaches as a result of this agreement.